kit-data-manager/Data-Collections-Explorer-Graph/graph/legacy/README.md

 These are the current transformation rules:
 - Import the Hosting Institution as an Individual of Type Host and sets the hostsService object property.
 - Import the Service as an Individual of Type Service and set object properties hasSubjectArea and isHostedBy, as well as data properties hasAPI, hasDatasetSizeLimit, hasServiceURL and isOpenAccess.
+Ensure consistent encoding by setting `mm:snakeCaseEncoding` where necessary.